We gratefully acknowledge our funders:

 The Federal Emergency Management Agency (FEMA)’s Emergency Food and Shelter Program provide emergency rental and utility financial assistance through JFS’s safety net services program.

 Support from the Greater Newark Holiday Fund furthers JFS’s safety net services program, enabling JFS to provide a coordinated response to individuals and families seeking emergency financial support.

 The Healthcare Foundation of New Jersey has been a strategic funding partner of JFS for many years.
-Currently, HFNJ provides funding for JFS Adolescent Services, Support Coordination Services and the JFS Center for Mindfulness.
+Currently, HFNJ provides funding for many of our programs and services.